kamyker/google-analytics-plugin-for-unity/README.md

   "com.ks.windows.googleanalytics": "https://github.com/kamyker/google-analytics-unity-windows.git",
   ```
 ## Changes to old version:
- - **Added LogPageView(string location, (optional)string title)**, use this instead of LogScreen as they are much better integrated, work in realtime and in user explorer.
+ - **Added LogPageView(string location, (optional)string title)**, use this instead of LogScreen as it is much better integrated in GA, works in realtime and in user explorer.

 Ex: `GoogleAnalytics.instance.LogPageView("MainMenu/Settings")`
 ![GitHub Logo](/imgs~/pageview_example.png)